redconfetti/redconfetti.github.io/_posts/2013-02-07-obtain-mysql-query-statistics-using-explain.md

 tags:
 - mysql
 - explain
-comments: []
 ---

 Sometimes it really counts to restructure the queries made to your MySQL database, especially so that they do make use of indexes which are present on the table.

-You can obtain information on which keys are being used with a query by using the [EXPLAIN](http://dev.mysql.com/doc/refman/5.0/en/explain.html) statement before your SELECT statement.
-Here are some examples of it's [output](http://dev.mysql.com/doc/refman/5.0/en/explain-output.html).
+You can obtain information on which keys are being used with a query by using the [EXPLAIN][1] statement before your SELECT statement.
+Here are some examples of it's [output][2].

 ```
 mysql> EXPLAIN SELECT * FROM USERS WHERE area_id = 2;